Watermelon Truffles – No Bake

 Green White Chocolate Coating:

 • Add the candy melts to a large microwave-safe bowl and melt for 30-40 seconds.
-Stir well and microwave for another 20 or 30 seconds; stir well with a spatula, and if there is still chocolate that did not melt, microwave for another 15 seconds and stir well.
+Stir well and microwave for an additional 20 or 30 seconds.
+Stir again with a spatula, and if there is still chocolate that hasn't melted, microwave for an extra 15 seconds and stir well.

 • Using a fork, dip each dough ball into the melted white chocolate and place it on a prepared plate covered with wax or parchment paper.

-• Place truffles in the fridge for at least 20 – 30 minutes or until the chocolate coating hardens.
+• Place the truffles in the fridge for at least 20-30 minutes, or until the chocolate coating has hardened.

 • Store truffles in the fridge for up to 7-10 days.
 Serve and enjoy!